 |12.27||How To Open An Account|

-13) In addition to never ending research of ATAs will continue to review all Hedge Funds, ETFs and CTA’s with the objective of providing our clients with the best solutions to the challenges of making money.
+In addition to never ending research of ATAs we will continue to review all Hedge Funds, ETFs and CTA’s with the objective of providing our clients with the best trading solutions though the safest mad most capable firms worldwide.